 If you have any auxiliary files (READMEs, Makefiles, etc.), be sure

 to include those as well.

-Name your work directory
+Name your work directory l7 and name

 Upload your tarball to the L7 Canvas assignment.